Cornelius Clarkson Vermeule II: Biography

 He was born to Cornelius Clarkson Vermeule I on September 26, 1895.
 He married Catherine Sayre (née Comstock) December 3, 1921.
 They had one child, the renowned art historian Cornelius Clarkson Vermeule III, in Orange, New Jersey, on August 10, 1925.

 Vermeule continued his father's work with the government of the state of New Jersey, holding several positions over time and serving a pivotal role in the dismantlement and preservation of the Morris Canal.

-In 1934, Vermeule Jr. was issued the Distinguished Service Medal by the War Defense in for his "great courage and daring" staying on the line for three successive periods during the battle of Meuse-Argonne as a Major with the Machine Gun Company of the 320th Regiment, 80th Division, in the World War.
+In 1934, Vermeule Jr. was issued the Distinguished Service Medal by the United States Department of War in for his "great courage and daring" staying on the line for three successive periods during the battle of Meuse-Argonne as a Major with the Machine Gun Company of the 320th Regiment, 80th Division, in World War I.

 A resident of East Orange, New Jersey, Cornelius C. Vermeule Jr's body was found in Hoboken aboard a ferry on August 7, 1943, where he is believed to have taken his own life with a revolver.